MUSIC, WORDS & MOVEMENT

 Following Berklee, Kyran built a stellar reputation as a songwriter and producer for leading Australian artists including G Flip, Gretta Ray, and Kingswood.
 His wide-ranging musical sensibility and exceptional artistry quickly cemented his place among Australia’s most sought-after studio talents.

-Now based in Rome, Kyran returns to Hydra for a special residency and will join us over the ArtCinema weekend as our honoured guest.
-A celebrated artist whose work bridges sound, storytelling, and place, Kyran will present a live listening session of his latest album ‘Like The Night Itself’ - an intimate performance not to be missed, made all the more poignant as he recorded a significant portion of this album at Hydra’s Old Carpet Factory recording studios just two years ago.
+Now based between Paris and London, Kyran is a celebrated artist whose work bridges sound, storytelling, and sense of place.
+He presented a live listening session of his latest album, Like the Night Itself - an intimate performance not to be missed, made all the more poignant as a significant portion of the album was recorded at Hydra’s Old Carpet Factory studios just two years ago.

 LIVE LISTENING SESSION: